 Each year, about $46 billion of scholarships and grants are awarded by schools and the federal government.
 An additional $3.3 billion is awarded by private sources.
-There is a lot of aid out there, but it isn’t all awarded to just the graduating high school class of the year.
+There is a lot of aid out there, but it isn’t all awarded to just the graduating high school seniors.

 A common misconception is that only high school seniors can apply to and qualify for college scholarships.
 That simply is not the case.
 Students in middle school can apply and qualify for scholarships, college juniors can apply and qualify for scholarships, even graduate students can apply and qualify.
 Essentially, there is a scholarship for every type of student out there.